Obed101/alx-interview/0x09-island_perimeter/README.md

 # ISLAND PERIMETER - PYTHON
-Calculating the perimiter of an island in a an ocean using python.
+Calculating the perimeter of an island in a an ocean using python.

 ## PROBLEM